 Mining Local Patterns in 3D Point Cloud

+Rahim Hossain and Manar D. Samad

 Abstract: Three-dimensional (3D) imaging data provide detailed geometry of real-word objects beyond traditional 2D image texture.
 The rudimentary form of 3D imaging is point clouds that are distinctly different from image pixels in terms of structure and processing methods.
 The 3D computer vision literature primarily retrieves global shape of point clouds in object and face recognition tasks.
 In contrast, this paper proposes a computational pipeline for learning local geometric patterns directly from 3D point clouds.
 We investigate the efficacy of several clustering algorithms in point cloud segmentation and propose a multi-stage clustering pipeline to extract local features of individual point cloud segments.
 The local patterns in 3D data are studied in the classification of seven emotional expressions in 3D human facial point clouds.
 The classification performance is promising and the proposed pipeline offers interpretable results and contributions of individual facial segments

 Introduction: With recent advances in high-resolution 3D scanning technology and extensive use of LIDAR imaging, 3D point cloud data are now available for many applications.
 3D data represent true geometry of real-world objects, which is often compromised in conventional texture of 2D imaging and even in Kinect-based depth sensing.
-Despite richness in data, 3D point clouds are unstructured and unordered with inconsistencies in point counts, which turns machine learning (ML) of such data structure challenging.
-Existing literature either maps 3D geometric features (e.g., depth, curvature) onto 2D grid texture~\cite{} or creates stacks of 2D image slices from 3D model~\cite{} to leverage traditional image recognition pipelines.
+Despite the richness in geometric information, 3D data are unstructured and unordered with inconsistencies in point counts, which turns machine learning (ML) of such data structure challenging.
+Existing literature either maps 3D geometric features (e.g., depth, curvature) onto 2D grid texture~\cite{} or creates stacks of 2D image slices from 3D model~\cite{} to leverage traditional image processing and recognition pipelines.
 Such arbitrary 3D to 2D data projections for technical convenience may inadvertently discard useful information of true geometry in 3D data~\cite{Frenet}.
-Therefore, mining effective patterns directly from 3D point clouds, without introducing lossy 3D-2D data projections, is a nontrivial task.
+Therefore, mining effective patterns directly from 3D data, without introducing lossy 3D-2D data projections, is a nontrivial task.

 The task of mining patterns in 3D data has been investigated in objects~\cite{} and human face recognition~\cite{} applications.
-The analysis of the human face in 3D is an active area of research that facilitates several emerging areas of research, including computational behavioral sciences~\cite{JOLT paper, 3DASD}, biometrics and affective computing~\cite{}, and forensics and medicine~\cite{}.
+The analysis of the human face in 3D is an active area of research that facilitates several emerging areas, including computational behavioral sciences~\cite{JOLT paper, 3DASD}, biometrics and affective computing~\cite{}, and forensics and medicine~\cite{xx}.
 A majority of these applications mine holistic patterns or global shape in 3D to differentiate between a ‘car’ and a ‘table’ or between the face of ‘John’ from that of ‘David’.
-In contrast, a more challenging task is to recognize local deformation patterns in 3D facial data that differentiate between several emotional expressions.
-The task of learning local patterns has been previously addressed by extracting and analyzing changes in local geometric and shape features using 3D facial data.
-However, many of these analyses require grid-based sampling and interpolation of the 3D face that is an approximation of the actual 3D geometry and may affect local geometric shape.
-Therefore, the mining of local patterns directly from raw 3D facial point cloud data is a baseline step to be explored to study and compare other sophisticated computational models.
-In this paper, we propose to learn local patterns directly from raw 3D point cloud by addressing the following three challenges.
+In contrast, a more challenging task is to recognize local patterns in 3D facial data that can differentiate between facial deformations related to several emotional expressions.
+The task of learning local patterns from 3D data has been previously addressed by extracting and analyzing changes in local geometric and shape features~\cite{} .
+However, many of these analyses require grid-based sampling and interpolation of the 3D face that is an approximation of the actual 3D geometry.
+This data approximation may retain the global shape but can compromise local geometric patterns .
+Therefore, the mining of local patterns directly from 3D facial point cloud data is a baseline step to be explored to compare other sophisticated computational models.
+The baseline model will reveal the efficacy of local patterns in 3D point clouds before applying any feature engineering algorithm.
+Therefore, it is expected that feature engineered and deep learning models must outperform this baseline model.
+In this paper, we propose a pipeline to learn local patterns directly from 3D point cloud coordinates s by addressing the following three challenges.